Becoming a Lib Dem Parliamentary Candidate

 If there are any areas in which you feel you would benefit from further training, or gaining practical experience before proceeding, contact the Candidates’ Office for recommendations on how to gain this.
 Some useful resources can also be found on the party’s online training portal here.

-Once you feel satisfied with your answers to the self-assessment questionnaire, you should complete an Application Form and Code of Conduct.
+Once you feel satisfied with your answers to the self-assessment questionnaire, you should download and complete an Application Form and Code of Conduct.

 The application forms are very straightforward.
 They are used to ensure that you are who you say you are and that you are eligible to stand for Parliament.
 The application form does not form part of the assessment and is not seen by the assessors.